Gender Equity Study

 Growing Pains contains a wealth of information.
-Her observations on life in Minnesota in the prewar (WWI) era probably haven't been surpassed by anyone, much less a teenager.
-Her sometimes naive but sincere views on courtship and dating are, by turns, quaint, endearing, and practical.
-Her story of keeping the family together after her father died and her mother fell ill, yet still pursuing her artistic goals, is inspiring.
-Her struggle to balance her internal self-concept with her outward appearance is the classic coming of age dilemma, expressed with all the special joy and sadness of youth.
-Her outlook on gender and ability is proto-feminist, yet also pragmatic.
-Her struggle with her art studies is a great example to young artists of any era.
+Her nuanced observations on life in Minnesota in the pre-WWI era are unsurpassed.
+Her sometimes naive but always sincere views on courtship and dating are by turns quaint, endearing, and practical.
+The saga of keeping the family together after her father died and her mother succumbed to despair is inspiring.
+Her struggle to balance her internal self-concept with her outward appearance is the classic coming of age dilemma, expressed with the special joy and sadness inherent in youth.
+Her outlook on gender and ability is proto-feminist.
+Her struggles in her art studies is a great example to young artists of any era.

 The diary ends as the war is starting and Wanda is getting ready to go take advanced studies in New York where she ultimately started her career.
-The diary stands on its own; her later life, while also quite interesting(!) is not essential to the appreciation of this triumph.
+The diary stands on its own.
+Her later life, while also quite interesting(!) is not essential to the appreciation of this triumph.
 The book was a success when it was introduced and was re-published in 1984.
-There have many books about her and her family (her sister Flavia as well as her father Anton were artists of note), most are aimed at children.
-None of them are as well-written nor are any as vital as Wanda's own scribbled note-books.
+There have many books about her and her family (her father Anton and her sister Flavia were also artists of note) but most of these are aimed at children.
+None of them are as well-written nor are any as vital as Wanda's own scribbled diaries.

 Batty's Saga, Part IV - Shifting Perspectives

 New things do arise from time to time.

 The blogosphere exploded in 2004, as did my isolation.
 Suddenly everyone was a publisher.
 People from all over the world suddenly appeared in my laptop.
 The Flippist Phoenix arose from its ashes and, via this blog, connections were made- India, Korea, New Zealand, the east and west coasts, and...
 Iceland.